 To overcome the Yorkists, Louis XI began to develop an alliance with the exiled Lancastrians.
 The French king’s cousin, Margaret of Anjou, was married to Henry VI.
 Louis offered aid if they overthrew Edward IV and the Yorkist government.
 In exchange, the restored Henry would assist the French king against Charles.
 However, the Lancastrians suffered a devastating defeat in May 1471, foiling Louis’s plans.
 Instead, the king’s attention turned towards dealing with his rebellious nobility.

-Despite the earlier peace agreements, many members of the League of the Public Weal still conspired against Louis XI.
+Despite the earlier peace agreements, many members of the League of the Public Weal still conspired against Louis XI of France.
 The king remained in a dangerous situation until his brother’s died in 1472.
 Upon Charles’s death, Burgundy and Brittany made peace with Louis.
 However, the duke of Burgundy remained determined to undermine the king.
 Aware of this, Louis started making peace with Burgundy’s allies, neutralizing Charles in the process.

 By 1475, the duke of Burgundy was at war.
 Seeing an opportunity to destroy him, Louis XI began aiding Charles’s enemies.
 On January 5, 1477, the duke died in battle.
 As a result, the biggest threat to the monarchy disappeared.
 With Charles dead, Louis now had the ability to bring down the powerful dukedom of Burgundy.